-In addition to its Nobel prize winning faculty, our faculty have been received one National Medal of Science, a National Medal of Technology, and a Millennium Technology Prize.
-Thirty-five professors are elected members of the National Academy of Sciences; twenty-five are members of the National Academy of Engineering; and one has been elected to the Institute of Medicine.
-UC Santa Barbara's extramural funding comes predominately from the National Science Foundation (NSF), and it is among the top 25 institutions funded by the NSF.
+Our faculty have received a multitude of awards, including one National Medal of Science, a National Medal of Technology, and a Millennium Technology Prize.
+More than 30 professors are elected members of the National Academy of Sciences.
+UC Santa Barbara's extramural funding comes predominately from the National Science Foundation (NSF), and it is among the top 25 institutions funded by that foundation.

 Teaching is as much a part of the university's mandate as research, and even senior faculty supervise undergraduate research.
-In MLPS, our 10 academic departments offer undergraduate and graduate degrees in disciplines ranging from aquatic biology to zoology.
-In addition, innovative courses of study build on UC Santa Barbara's strengths in interdisciplinary work:
+In MLPS, our 10 academic departments offer undergraduate and graduate degrees in disciplines ranging from aquatic biology to zoology, while innovative interdisciplinary courses of study in areas like environmental studies and marine science are one of UC Santa Barbara's unique strengths.

 UC Santa Barbara offers a dynamic scientific community, world-class research and scholarship, and innovative courses and programs.
 Studying in MLPS, whether as an undergraduate or graduate, gives you outstanding preparation for careers in the sciences, industry, business or for continued academic research.